Logan Forsythe: Miami Marlins

 On July 28, 2020, Forsythe signed a deal with the Miami Marlins after being released by the Philadelphia Phillies.
 On August 3, Forsythe was selected to the active roster.
 Forsythe appeared in 12 games for the Marlins, slashing .118/.211/.235 before being placed on the 60-day injured list with a right oblique strain and missing the remainder of the season.

 Milwaukee Brewers

 On May 4, 2021, Forsythe signed a minor league contract with the Milwaukee Brewers organization and was assigned to the Triple-A Nashville Sounds.
 Forsythe hit .250/.483/.400 in 17 games with Nashville before being released on June 18.

+Post-playing career

+On February 26, 2024, Forsythe joined Razorback Sports Network as a TV analyst.

 International career

 Forsythe was selected to be part of the United States national baseball team in the summer of 2007.
-His team placed second at the Pan American Games and third at the World Port Tournament.
+His team placed second at the Pan American Games and third at the World Port tournament.

 In May 2021, Forsythe was named to the roster of the national team for the Americas Qualifying Event.